-The objective of this three-part study is to determine if an individual countermeasure or a combination of countermeasures can reduce the headward fluid shift induced when moving from the upright to the supine posture and determine the effectiveness of using a countermeasure during sleep.
-This experiment has the following specific aims:
+The objectives of this three-part study were to determine if an individual countermeasure or a combination of countermeasures can reduce the headward fluid shift induced when moving from the upright to the supine posture, and determine the effectiveness of using a countermeasure during sleep.
+This experiment evaluated the following specific aims:

-For Aim 1, the effectiveness of the selected countermeasures, LBNP, VTC, and ITD, to reverse headward fluid shift will be evaluated.
-Ten subjects will visit NASA’s Johnson Space Center (JSC) Cardiovascular and Vision Laboratory three times for data collection.
-During each visit, subjects will be studied in the seated and supine position (baseline) and in the supine position during individual countermeasure application, during recovery after the individual countermeasure is released, during combined countermeasures and while maintaining one passive countermeasure after the combined countermeasure approach.
-Individual countermeasure application include: LBNP, VTC and ITD.
-Combined countermeasure and subsequent maintained conditions include: LBNP+VTC, maintaining VTC after LBNP+VTC, LBNP+ITD, maintaining ITD after LBNP+ITD, ITD+VTC, maintaining VTC after ITD+VTC, and LBNP+VTC+ITD, and maintaining VTC+ITD after LBNP+VTC+ITD.
+For Aim 1, the effectiveness of the selected countermeasures, LBNP, VTC, and ITD, to reverse headward fluid shift was evaluated.
+Ten subjects visited NASA’s Johnson Space Center (JSC) Cardiovascular and Vision Laboratory three times for data collection.
+During each visit, subjects were studied in the seated and supine position (baseline) and in the supine position during individual countermeasure application, during recovery after the individual countermeasure is released, during combined countermeasures, and while maintaining one passive countermeasure after the combined countermeasure approach.
+Individual countermeasure application included: LBNP, VTC and ITD.
+Combined countermeasure and subsequent maintained conditions included: LBNP+VTC, maintaining VTC after LBNP+VTC, LBNP+ITD, maintaining ITD after LBNP+ITD, ITD+VTC, maintaining VTC after ITD+VTC, and LBNP+VTC+ITD, and maintaining VTC+ITD after LBNP+VTC+ITD.

-Each data collection session consists of a block of measurements that will be implemented in the same order each time, lasting approximately 45 minutes.
-The measurement block begins with five minutes of stabilization then ultrasound imagining of the bilateral internal jugular veins (cross-sectional area), cardiac ultrasound, otoacoustic emissions (OAE) measurements (non-invasive intracranial pressure), ocular ultrasound (left eye), bilateral internal jugular vein pressure (IJVP), intraocular pressure (IOP) measurement (right eye), and bilateral optical coherence tomography (OCT) imaging.
-This block of measurements is taken during each condition (baseline, countermeasures and recovery/maintain conditions).
+Each data collection session consisted of a block of measurements implemented in the same order each time, lasting approximately 45 minutes.
+The measurement block began with five minutes of stabilization followed by ultrasound imagining of the bilateral internal jugular veins (cross-sectional area), cardiac ultrasound, otoacoustic emissions (OAE) measurements (non-invasive intracranial pressure), ocular ultrasound (left eye), bilateral internal jugular vein pressure (IJVP), intraocular pressure (IOP) measurement (right eye), and bilateral optical coherence tomography (OCT) imaging.
+This block of measurements was taken during each condition (baseline, countermeasures and recovery/maintain conditions).

-For Aim 2, co-investigators from the University of California San Diego and the University of Texas Health Science Center will examine the effects of one countermeasure using quantitative magnetic resonance images (qMRI).
-Baseline data will be collected in the supine position without the countermeasure, and then again with the countermeasure.
-The countermeasure will be applied 10 minutes prior to the start of data collection.
-This will help determine the effect countermeasures have on CSF, white matter and gray matter volume, aqueductal CSF pulsatility, and global cerebral perfusion.
-MRI scanning time will be minimized by only utilizing the most effective countermeasure from Aim 1.
+For Aim 2, co-investigators from the University of California San Diego and the University of Texas Health Science Center examined the effects of one countermeasure using quantitative magnetic resonance images (qMRI).
+Baseline data was collected in the supine position without the countermeasure, and then again with the countermeasure.
+The countermeasure was applied 10 minutes prior to the start of data collection.
+This approach was to help determine the effect countermeasures have on CSF, white matter and gray matter volume, aqueductal CSF pulsatility, and global cerebral perfusion.

-For Aim 3, co-investigators from the University of Texas Southwestern will develop a LBNP device that can be worn for eight hours during sleep.
-Subjects will participate in a cross-over design study with a 3 day supine bedrest with no countermeasure, and then a 3-day supine bedrest with 8h of LBNP during sleep every night.
-The countermeasure will be developed to be an easy to use sleep sac that can generate -20 mmHg LBNP that can be worn at night.
+For Aim 3, co-investigators from the University of Texas Southwestern developed a LBNP device that was able be worn for eight hours during sleep.
+Subjects participated in a cross-over design study with a 3 day supine bedrest with no countermeasure, and then a 3-day supine bedrest with 8 hours of LBNP during sleep every night.
+The countermeasure was developed to be an easy-to-use sleep sac that can generate -20 mmHg LBNP that can be worn at night.